Does Medicare Pay for Drug Rehab?

 You can choose from a variety of other alternatives as well.
 For instance, you can search for an inpatient or outpatient program specifically, or a program focused on veterans or LGBTQ people.

 While you may not find a program that checks all your boxes, you can find the one that’s best for your situation.
 This may mean prioritizing parts of treatment based on need.
 For example, if you are looking for medical detox, this is a great way to start narrowing down facilities.
 Finding a facility that offers medical detox and accepts Medicare or Medicaid can be an important start to finding treatment.
+For more information about how to find state-funded rehab programs in your area, review our guides below:

 - Centers for Medicare & Medicaid Services.
 (2020).
 CMS fast facts.